pweingar/FoenixMgr/Readme.md

 `pip install -r requirements.txt`

 FoenixMgr has been recoded from the C256Mgr original to be more flexible.
 One of the new features is that only one copy of the scripts are necessary on the system, where the old C256Mgr really needed to be included with every project.
-To get this to work, once you have copied the FoenixMgr project to your system, you will need to define an environment variable `FOENIXHOME`, which is the directory that contains this repository.
+To get this to work, once you have copied the FoenixMgr project to your system, you will need to define an environment variable `FOENIXMGR`, which is the directory that contains this repository.
 The batch file tools will look for the Python scripts using that variable, and the Python scripts will look for the configuration file in that folder as well (although it can look for the configuration file in other folders as well... see below).

 ## Configuration File

 The core of the tool is the FoenixMgr Python script.
-It takes an `foenix.ini` file with three initialization tags:
+It takes an `foenixmgr.ini` file with three initialization tags:

 * `port`, which is the name of the serial port to use for connecting to the debug port
 * `labels`, which is the path to the 64TASS LBL file for this project.